MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail1displayname-canonical-property.md

 **Applies to**: Outlook

-Specifies the user-readable display name for the first e-mail address.
+Specifies the user-readable display name for the first email address.

 |||
 |:-----|:-----|